 The Gregory Citro 25 hydration pack is a very lightweight daypack with an unusually robust spring steel frame.
-This is a part of a new daypacks series Gregory launched in 2017, ideal for hikers and mountaineers.
+This is a part of a new daypacks series Gregory launched recently, ideal for hikers and mountaineers.
 The pack comes with a 3D 3-liter reservoir which is stored in its separate external compartment.

 Why Gregory Citro 25 – unique features & key benefits

 - Hydration bladder included.

 - Sturdy suspension system with a steel frame.

 - External water bladder compartment.

 The Citro 25 is a part of the series which includes daypacks of 20, 25, and 30 liters.
 So it is in the middle of the series, and with its 25 liters (1526 cubic inches) of volume, I see it as a perfect day pack for any outdoor activity.